Abhi2114/raytracer/README.md

 The recursion depth for computing reflections is currently set to 5, increase it at your own risk :)

 The render times can be greatly improved just by using some OpenMP directives to make use of all the cores on your machine.
-I'm currently on my way to parallelize the raytracing process by using the CUDA toolkit across multiple nodes on the Palmetto Cluster at Clemson University.

 Following are some of the results I was able to produce with this implementation: